 Board certified plastic surgeon Dr. Sean Doherty has extensive experience in all aspects of breast surgery.
 His job with every breast implant exchange patient is to help you identify what it is, exactly, that is bothering you about your breasts as well as the best procedure to correct the problem.
 The first step in this journey is to schedule a consultation at one of his Boston area offices.

 Breast Implant Exchange Consultation

 Every breast is unique just as every patient is unique.
 So, it’s vital that your breast implant exchange procedure be tailored to your individual body, current goals and lifestyle.
 Dr. Doherty starts every consultation by listening to your frustrations and working with you to pinpoint the root of the issue.
 This may be as simple as exchanging your current implant for a newer model of the same size.
-Or it may require something more such as replacing your implant with a smaller breast implant and tightening the breast envelope with a breast lift.
-All of these options will be discussed in detail once Dr. Doherty performs a thorough physical exam.
+Or, more likely, it may require something more such as replacing your implant with a smaller breast implant and tightening the breast envelope with a breast lift.
+All these options will be discussed in detail once Dr. Doherty performs a thorough physical exam.
 He uses the exam to assess:

 - skin tone & elasticity

 - status of your natural breast tissue

 - placement & state of your current implant

 There are many reasons why a woman might want to exchange her breast implants.
 One of the biggest is a changing aesthetic.
 As in fashion, there are certain trends when it comes to breast augmentation.
 What once seemed “au courant” may now feel “passé”.
 Currently, the look is leaning towards a smaller, more natural looking breast.
 Furthermore, many women’s bodies change size or shape with time thanks to pregnancy, menopause or weight gain.
 These patients often feel as if their old breast implants no longer reflect their current body ideal.